Trexmount Ventures

 • Share location periodically with emergency contacts

 Additionally, GPS accuracy can diminish in steep valleys with limited satellite visibility.
 Therefore, combining electronic navigation with traditional map reading ensures reliability.
-Consequently, developing both skills creates comprehensive navigation capability.
+Consequently, developing both skills creates a comprehensive navigation capability.

 Remote Treks in Nepal: Why Dhaulagiri Stands Out